Pulling Back From Polarization: How Business Leaders Can Step Up

 Neil Malhotra: I think it’s possible.
 The story that my paper shows is that the media covered issue-based polarization when it actually wasn’t that high, and that potentially led to more affective polarization, which is now hard to reverse.

 Pulling Back From Polarization

-In this Stanford Business series, researchers, policy experts, and politicians discuss ways to establish common ground, work together, and strengthen democracy.
+In this Stanford Business three-part article, researchers, policy experts, and politicians discuss ways to establish common ground, work together, and strengthen democracy.